-Indigenous Employees Advisory Committee
+Indigenous Employee's Advisory Committee

-What is the Indigenous Employees Advisory Committee?
+What is the Indigenous Employee's Advisory Committee?

-The Indigenous Employees Advisory Committee (IEAC) provides strategic advice to the Government of the Northwest Territories (GNWT) on strategies and approaches to attracting, recruiting, advancing and retaining Indigenous employees within the GNWT.
+The Indigenous Employee's Advisory Committee (IEAC) provides strategic advice to the Government of the Northwest Territories (GNWT) on strategies and approaches to attracting, recruiting, advancing and retaining Indigenous employees within the GNWT.

-For more information about the Indigenous Employees Advisory Committee, please refer to the IEAC Terms of Reference.
+For more information about the Indigenous Employee's Advisory Committee, please refer to the IEAC Terms of Reference.

-What does the Indigenous Employees Advisory Committee do?
+What does the Indigenous Employee's Advisory Committee do?

 The IEAC advises and recommends initiatives to enhance Indigenous employment within the GNWT public service, to strengthen relationships with community governments in the areas of human resource management and Aboriginal employment.